laravel/docs/mocking.md

 <a name="interacting-with-time"></a>
 ## Interacting With Time

-When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Illuminate\Support\Carbon::now()`, or some of Laravel's generated timestamps like when creating Eloquent Models.
+When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Illuminate\Support\Carbon::now()`, or some of Laravel's generated timestamps like on Eloquent Models.
 Thankfully, Laravel's base feature test class includes helpers that allow you to manipulate the current time.

 The `travel()` method can be used to freeze the time into the future or the past, and resume the current flow of time using `back()`.